michaelpeterhoffmann/Anthropology-of-Videogames/README.md

 - Snodgrass, Jeffrey, Lacy, Michael, Dengah II, Francois, Fagan Jesse 2011.
 Enhancing one life rather than living two: Playing MMOs with offline friends.
 Computers in human behavior pp. 1211-1222.

+## Week 4: Violence, Addiction and Videogames

+### Key Readings

+- Allen, R. 2017.
+America’s Digital Army: Games at Work and War.
+Lincoln, NE: University of Nebraska Press.
+Chapter 2.
+- Coulson Mark & Ferguson Christopher J. 2016.
+The Influence of Digital Games on Aggression and Violent Crime“ in Kowert, R. & Quandt., T. The Video Game Debate: Unravelling the Physical, Social, and Psychological Effects of Video Games (English Edition).
+New York, Routledge.
+Chapter 4.
+Pp. 54-74.

+### Question for debatte: What physical, social and psychological effects do video games have on the player?

+### Further Readings:
+- Calleja, Gordon.
+2010.
+Digital Games and Escapism.
+Games and Culture 5 (4), pp.335-353.
+- Castranova, Edward.
+2007.
+Exodus To The Virtual World.
+St. Martin Press.
+New York.
+- McGonigal, Jane 2011.
+Reality is Broken: Why Games Make Us Better and How They Can Change the World.
+London: Jonathan Cape.
+- Pötzsch H. Selective Realism: Filtering Experiences of War and Violence in First- and Third-Person Shooters.
+Games and Culture.
+- Schroeder, Jens.
+2011. ‚Killer Games‘ Versus ‚We Will Fund Violence’ – The Perception of Digital Games and Mass Media in Germany and Australia.
+Berlin: Peter Lang GmbH, Internationaler Verlag der Wissenschaften.
+- Schüll, N. 2012.
+Addiction by design: machine gambling in Las Vegas.
+Princeton University Press.